 Your Child's Development: 15 Months

 Toddlers this age are learning to express themselves to get what they want.
-New verbal skills allow your little one to point to an object and say a word — and, in turn, you respond.
+Your little one may point to an object and say a word — and, in turn, you respond.

-This newfound ability can lead to tantrums, though, when a child doesn't get his or her way.
-While frustrating, tantrums are a normal part of toddler development.
+But 15-month-olds understand more than they can say, which can lead to frustration and tantrums when a child isn’t understood and doesn't get their way.
+Tantrums are a normal part of toddler development.
 Help avoid angry outbursts by distracting your little one with an interesting toy or game, and keep your cool when they do happen.

 Here are some things your toddler might be doing:

 - indicates what they want by pulling, pointing, or grunting

 - says 3–5 words (besides "mama" and "dada") and uses them correctly

 - combines sounds and words in speech-like patterns

 - points to a body part when asked ("Where's your nose?")